Progressing to higher education level after an Advanced/Level 3 Apprenticeship

 Higher education means any study from Level 4 upwards.
 There are various types of course including Foundation Degrees, HND/HNCs, Honours Degrees and professional qualifications.
 There are different ways of achieving these qualifications – see below.

 If you want to progress to higher education level, you will need to find a programme that suits your ambitions, interests and circumstances.
 There are various ways of achieving a higher education level qualification.

 - Progress to a Higher or Degree Apprenticeship with the same or a different employer.

 - Study part time.
 You might be able to attend classes during the evenings, weekends or one day a week, for instance.
 Part-time study can allow you to continue working and you could get support from your employer.

 - Distance learning can also allow you to combine work and study or other commitments.
 This may be an option if you can’t get time off work or you work shifts.
 The Open University is an example of a well-known provider of degree courses by distance learning.

-- Full-time study may be an option for you if you are prepared to give up work.
+- Full-time study may be an option for you at a university.